frozein/VkGalaxy/README.md

 # VkGalaxy
 A simple galaxy renderer/simulation written in C/C++ with Vulkan.
-This project was simply for me to learn vulkan, my process is documented in this video: (LINK).
+This project was simply for me to learn vulkan, my process is documented in this video: https://youtu.be/Pj1P0zV4zDI

 The galaxy simulation is based off of this article: https://beltoforion.de/en/spiral_galaxy_renderer/?a=spiral_galaxy_renderer